ShooterCrow/calculator-repo/readme.md

 # Calculator
-A simple calculator with JavaScript
+A simple calculator with JavaScript!